-9. Segment Reporting
+11. Segment Reporting

-For the period ended March 31, 2000, the Company's operations were principally managed in two business segments; research and development, and contract manufacturing:
+Beginning in 2000, the Company's operations are principally managed in two business segments: research and development, and contract manufacturing.

 Research and development: Includes all activities related to the discovery of potential therapeutics for human medical conditions, and the development and commercialization of these discoveries.
 Also includes revenues and expenses related to the development of manufacturing processes prior to commencing commercial production of a product.